 There has been a lot of recent concerns regarding the safety of flea and tick medications for dogs.
-At Pinnacle Protection dogs we always strive to keep our clients up to speed on the latests research and statistics regarding canine health and nutrition.
+At Pinnacle Protection dogs we always strive to keep our clients up to speed on the latest research and statistics regarding canine health and nutrition.
 Recently the FDA has announced that flea and tick medications are causing neurological complications in dogs. some of the side effects reported are as follows, seizures, vomiting, diarrhea, lethargy, tremors, and alexia.

-The FDA is now working with manufactures of these products to highlight these side effects as they have seen consistently across the isoxazoline class of products.
-Products will soon display warning labels of side effects that you can be on the look out for.
+The FDA is now working with manufacturers of these products to highlight these side effects as they have seen consistently across the isoxazoline class of products.
+Products will soon display warning labels of side effects that you can be on the lookout for.
 If you wish to use any of the flea and tick medications on your protection dog please keep a close eye on your pet.
 Should you see any adverse reactions bring your dog to the vet and possibly look for other natural alternatives to keep your protection dog free of fleas and ticks,